yast/yast-storage-ng/doc/autoyast.md

 figure out the partitioning layout.
 Some of those issues might be severe enough to stop the installation; in other cases, it just displays a warning.

-The {Y2Storage::AutoinstIssues} module features a {Y2Storage::AutoinstIssues::List} class where issues are registered. {Y2Storage::AutoinstIssues} contains a set of possible issues -- all of them are classes which inherit from {Y2Storage::AutoinstIssues::Issue} --.
+The {::Installation::AutoinstIssues} module features a {::Installation::AutoinstIssues::List} class where issues are registered. {::Installation::AutoinstIssues} contains a set of possible issues -- all of them are classes which inherit from {::Installation::AutoinstIssues::Issue} --.

 [1]: https://doc.opensuse.org/projects/autoyast/#CreateProfile.General.storage "General section documentation"
 [2]: https://doc.opensuse.org/projects/autoyast/#CreateProfile.Partitioning "Partitioning documentation"